You know who I’m talking about.

 Look around you and you’ll see human beings devoting their lives to pursuing all kinds of weird and wonderful things.
 Having chosen a creative career, you’ve arguably picked one of the weirdest and most wonderful on the planet!
 Maybe you have friends or family who don’t really ‘get’ why you do what you do.
 But for you, you can’t imagine an alternative.

 In his book The Rise of the Creative Class, Richard Florida analyses a survey of IT workers’ motivations, conducted by Information Week in 2001.
 Over 20,000 workers were asked the question ‘What matters most to you about your job?’, and given a choice of 38 different factors.
 Here are the top 10 factors, as ranked in order of importance by the survey respondents:

 - Organisational culture

 - Location and community

 How closely do these answers match your motivations?
 Would you change the order at all?
-(If you’re feeling motivated to learn more about motivation, then don’t miss next week’s lesson, were we going to have a lot more detail.)
+(If you’re feeling motivated to learn more about motivation, then don’t miss next week’s lesson, when we’ll look at it in more detail.)